oliviacarlisle/oliviacarlisle/README.md

 I believe great engineering is about elegant solutions to hard problems.
 When I'm not writing code, you'll find me teaching AWS CDK workshops or speaking about event-driven architectures.

-Always down to chat about distributed systems, infrastructure, or interesting engineering challenges.
-Let's build something cool together!
+Always down to chat about distributed systems, AI/ML infrastructure, or interesting engineering challenges.
+Feel free to reach out!

 ## 📫 Get in touch
   - Email: [dev@oliviacarlisle.me](mailto:dev@oliviacarlisle.me)